abigail830/Sphinx_wiki/source/Angular/1_3_AngularModule.rst

 Routing Setup
 -----------------

-It would follow the config sequence as priority (So you may see the last config would be put at the bottom)
+* It would follow the config sequence as priority (So you may see the last config would be put at the bottom)
+* The 1st sample below is using lazy load machanizm.

 .. code-block:: typescript